damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson1 Exploring Data Quiz.md

 1.	all rows with a in the letter column are before all rows with b
 2.	among the rows with a, the dates should be listed starting with the beginning of the year

+    How would you meet these requirements using Excel’s column sorting?